rybafish/rybafish.github.io/sqlconsole.md

 ### Beautify or Autoformat
 ![beautify](https://www.rybafish.net/img/format.png) `Ctrl+Shift+O`

-RybaFish console contains simple autoformatting function that can be useful to make sql statement readable.
+RybaFish console contains a simple autoformatting function that can be useful to make SQL statement readable.
 To use this function you need to select the statement first.

 <a name="sqlbrowser" />
 ## SQL Browser
 ![sqlBrowser](https://www.rybafish.net/img/sqlbrowser.png) `F11`

 Every DBA has it's own collection of crafted over the years SQL statements.
-RybaaFish gives an option to organize the stuff in a built-in library which is quickli available from the tool itself.
-The approach is very simple and straight-forward: you keep all the SQLs in flat files on local or network harddrive and just point RybaFish to the root folder of this collection.
+RybaaFish gives an option to organize the stuff in a built-in library which is quickly available from the tool itself.
+The approach is very straight-forward: you keep all the SQLs in flat files on local or network harddrive and point RybaFish to the root folder of this collection.
 By default RybaFish uses `scripts` folder for that but this can be changed by setting the [scriptsFolder](https://www.rybafish.net/config#scriptsFolder) setting in config.yaml.

 ![sqlBrowser](https://www.rybafish.net/img/sql_06_browser.png)

 From this dialog you can insert the statement to current cursor position or open in new SQL console.
 Give it a try.

+If the file starts from a SQL single line comment (started from `--`) this comment will be displayed in the SQL Browser.
+To extract all the comments from all the files sometimes requred noticible amount of time, so to avoid freezing a background thread used.
+While this thread running - statements will not have comments loaded.
+This threads runs only for the first dialog opening and following executions use cached values.
+If it is requred to reload the library without restart of RybaFish - there is a `Reload` button available.

 <a name="#resultset" />
 ## Result Set